Nate Lowe Player Props: Rangers vs. Angels

 Nate Lowe At The Plate

+- He has homered in eight games this season (12.1%), leaving the park in 2.7% of his chances at the plate.

-- Lowe has had at least one RBI in 43.1% of his games this season (28 of 65), with two or more RBI seven times (10.8%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Lowe has picked up an RBI in 43.9% of his games this season, with two or more RBI in 12.1% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.